silvae86/silvae86.github.io/_pages/supervision.md

   Detail how you are going to develop a

 4. Implementation
-  In an Informatics Engineering dissertation
+  In an Informatics Engineering MSc dissertation, it is common to have to implement a prototype of some sort, in order to build a testbed for your approach.
+This can be an addition to an existing software solution---in which the technological stack will already be pre-defined---or a completely new piece of software, for which you will have to select the most appropriate technologies at every level of the tech stack.

 5. Evaluation
-  1. Experimental Scenario
+  1. Experiment configuration
-  2.
+  2. Results analysis
+  3. Conclusions and discussion

 ## General Tips

-For some tips about how to carry out a successful MSc dissertation, I have compiled a list of strongly opinionated articles (read at your own peril!).
+For some tips about how to carry out a successful MSc dissertation, I have compiled a list of opinionated articles (read at your own peril!).

 ### Choosing your topic